garyzhubc/STAT406-2017/Lecture7/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/comparing.airp-1.png)

-We now compute an approximately optimal LASSO fit.
+The plot above is included for illustration purposes only.
+Similarly, we now compute an approximately optimal LASSO fit, and look at the curve of estimated MSPEs:

 ``` r
 # LASSO